iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 2 reviews"/>
 </p>

+> Please add a small script to this app so that if I have already logged my symptoms, the app doesn't send a notification to do it.
+It's intrusive and very annoying.<br> :date: __2021-07-08 12:08:59__

+> I've had to re-load this app four times since I started.
+If I hadn't been so determined, I would have given up long ago.
+I have an Android phone.
+Other than that- great app guys.
+I hope that better statistical science will be the result of your efforts.<br> :date: __2021-07-06 12:23:07__

 > The app stuck on a questionnaire about covid and covid symptoms of which I have none but I can't get out of it.
 If I close the app and reopen it is back at the questionnaire with no option to say I haven't had covid and I've not had any symptoms.<br> :date: __2021-06-10 14:56:18__